Alec Chamberlain: Career

-In Watford's Premiership campaign, Chamberlain started off with an injury, and had to wait six games before he could play again.
+Chamberlain missed the first six games of Watford's Premiership campaign due to injury and had to wait six games before he could play again.
 Watford were relegated to Division One at the end of the season.
-The club signed Tottenham goalkeeper Espen Baardsen, and the two players competed for the starting position through the 2000–01 season.
+The club signed Tottenham Hotspur goalkeeper Espen Baardsen, and the two players competed for the starting position through the 2000–01 season.
 When Gianluca Vialli arrived as Watford manager at the end of the season, he selected Baardsen as his first choice, but Chamberlain returned to the side in October 2001 and kept his place, finishing as Player of the Season for the second time in five years.

 Under Ray Lewington, he was first-choice for the whole of the 2002–03 season.
 In 2003–04 he started as first-choice, but lost his place to Lenny Pidgeley for several months, before regaining his place towards the end of the campaign.
 Chamberlain, now 40, took the job of goalkeeping coach in the autumn of 2004.

 Chamberlain was given a testimonial by Watford.
 With Chamberlain in goal Watford lost to Premiership side Charlton Athletic 2–1.
-Various events were run throughout the season to celebrate Chamberlain's 10 years at the club.
+Various events were run throughout the season to celebrate Chamberlain's ten years at the club.

 On 20 July 2006, after Watford's promotion to the Premier League via the Championship playoffs, he signed a new one-year contract keeping him as player at Vicarage Road until summer 2007 making him, at 42, the oldest Premier League player in 2006–07.
 On 13 May 2007, Chamberlain came on as a substitute to become one of the oldest Premier League players ever.
-On 19 May 2007 it was announced that Chamberlain would be retiring from playing and would concentrate on his coaching role at the club.
+On 19 May 2007, it was announced that Chamberlain would be retiring from playing and would concentrate on his coaching role at the club.